 ▸ Media Council: Digital Production and Media Council Events Intern

-Description: The Paley Center for Media seeks an intern for the Public Programs Department to work on our upcoming Fall/Winter events.
-The position will work directly with the Coordinator of Public Programs to:
+Description: The Paley Center for Media seeks an intern for the Public Programs Department to work on our upcoming programs.
+The position will work directly with the Public Programs team to:

 ▸ Research and identify potential audiences for specific events

 ▸ Reach out to targeted audiences and publicize events via email, social media & phone calls

 ▸ Assist in the administration of the department including maintain files and database entry

 ▸ Enthusiasm for outreach and/or social media